simpler-env/SimplerEnv/README.md

 We also support creating sub-tasks variations such as `google_robot_pick_{horizontal/vertical/standing}_coke_can`, `google_robot_open_{top/middle/bottom}_drawer`, and `google_robot_close_{top/middle/bottom}_drawer`.
 For the `google_robot_place_in_closed_drawer` task, we use the `google_robot_place_apple_in_closed_top_drawer` subtask for paper evaluations.

 By default, Google Robot environments use a control frequency of 3hz, and Bridge environments use a control frequency of 5hz.
 Simulation frequency is ~500hz.

-## Customizing Evaluation Configs

-Please see `scripts/` for examples of how to customize evaluation configs.
-The inference script `simpler_env/main_inference.py` supports advanced environment building and logging.
-For example, you can perform a sweep over object and robot poses for evaluation.
-(Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)

 ## Metrics for Assessing the Effectiveness of Simulated Evaluation Pipelines